sdds/sdds/style_guide.md

 #### Return Values

-Success/failure SHALL be indicated by returning an int, with values zero or -1 respectively.
+Success/failure SHALL be indicated by returning an int, with values zero in case of success and a specified error code in case of failure.

 Strings SHALL be returned as "char *" when they are passed to the caller, who must free them.